sdiehl/wiwinwlh/tutorial.md

 ~~~~ {.haskell include="src/02-monads/writer_impl.hs"}
 ~~~~

-This implementation is lazy so some care must be taken that one actually wants only generate a stream of thunks.
+This implementation is lazy so some care must be taken that one actually wants to only generate a stream of thunks.
 Often this it is desirable to produce a computation which requires a stream of thunks that can pulled lazily out of the ``runWriter``, but often times the requirement is to produce a finite stream of values that are forced at the invocation of ``runWriter``.
 Undesired laziness from Writer is a common source of grief, but